 3. Improve the page and request indexing

-In the case that a page is available but Google insists on considering the page as a soft 404, you can improve the page’s content and resubmit the page to Google either through the REQUEST INDEXING button or through VALIDATE FIX.
+If a page is available but Google insists on considering it a soft 404, you can improve its content and resubmit it to Google through the REQUEST INDEXING button or through VALIDATE FIX.

-Usually the above happens when a page has very little content and Google wants to remove the page from its index.
+The above usually happens when a page has little content and Google wants to remove it from its index.

-By adding more content, you show search engines that the page has value and the soft 404 error will go away.
+Adding more content shows search engines that the page has value, and the soft 404 error will disappear.

 4. Redirect the page using a 301 redirection